 I’m not going to lie, the past 12 months have been some of the hardest of my life.
-I don’t mean hard in the grand scheme of things- I don’t have some inspiring tragic tale about beating an incurable disease or getting my dream job against all odds, but I do think I broke the record for number of car sobbing sessions (both moving and parked).
+I don’t mean “hard” in the grand scheme of things- I don’t have some inspiring tragic tale about beating an incurable disease or getting my dream job against all odds, but I do think I hold the record for number of in-car sobbing sessions (both moving and parked).

 Less than two months ago, I hit a major breaking point.
 Between several doomed professional situations, crippling loneliness, and a bad breakup, I had the rug ripped out from under me.
 The little semblance of a life I had haphazardly scrapped together completely crumbled.
 I spent every night crying my eyes raw and whispering “I am stupid, I am naive, I am a failure.”
 I was stupid for not finding a better way to make friends, naive for trusting someone and being in a relationship, and a failure for taking all those ill-fated positions.

 I felt lost and alone.
 I still do.
 The glass ecosystem that was my self-esteem shattered, and I’m still pricking my fingers picking up the pieces.
 I had to confront a lot of ugly truths about the decisions that had led me here, as well as a lot of ugly truths about myself.
 Maybe if I had more self-esteem, I would have been able to walk away from people I knew were just using me.
 Maybe if I wasn’t so impulsive, I wouldn’t have taken that one position and waited for a better offer.
-I found myself perched on a fancy leather office couch, staring at a wall as a pantsuit figure sitting opposite me asked “so, what are you going to do?”
+I found myself perched on an earth-toned office couch, staring at a wall, as the pantsuit figure sitting opposite me asked “so, what are you going to do?”

 I’m not there yet.
 I’m a work in progress.
 But I’m trying.

 To see how I was doing six months ago, click here.